What is a

 Self-Directed Solo 401(k)?

-A Self-Directed plan allows you to self-direct the funds in the retirement account when and how you see fit, per Disqualified Person and Prohibited Transaction rules that must be followed, see below.
+A Self-Directed plan allows you to self-direct the funds in the retirement account when and how you see fit, per Disqualified Person and Prohibited Transaction rules that must be followed.

 With Nashional Self-Directed as the plan provider, you have the power to take your own path in your retirement planning.
 We are devoted to helping business owners and investors achieve their financial goals for retirement through tax-advantaged and diversified opportunities.